Sotsgorod: Cities for Utopia: Planning

 The site for Magnitogorsk contained two different banks, an eastern bank and a western bank, separated by the Ural River.
 The workplaces of the Magnitogorsk residents, the mine and factory, were located on the eastern bank.
 Temporary residences, too, were located on the eastern bank.
 The western bank was located more at a distance from the workplaces, separated by an industrial lake.
 The pros of continuing construction on the eastern bank included a lower price tag, the elimination of a mass transit system that would be needed to transport residents from their homes to their workplace, and more completed housing by the opening of the steel factory, which was scheduled for 1932.
 Workers eventually discovered that the big con to continuing construction on the eastern bank was the smoke that blew right into the site from the factory.
 Therefore, workers were instructed to move the housing site at least two kilometers away from the factory.

-May, upon his arrival, discovered that the newly chosen site for housing (which was still on the eastern bank) was too hilly for optimal construction.
-The location of the mountain and the factory on the eastern bank only allowed so much land within a reasonable distance of the factory to be considered for the sotsgorod's housing.
+May, upon his arrival, discovered that the newly chosen site for housing (which was still on the eastern bank) was too hilly for his optimal construction.
+The location of the mountain and the factory on the eastern bank only allowed so much land within a reasonable distance of the factory to be considered for the Sotsgorod's housing.
 This nixed May's "linear city" plan and forced him to come to terms with the idea of housing construction in a small triangular-shaped piece of land on the eastern bank; it was important to May that residents be as comfortably close as possible to their workplace.
 Another health risk was present in this new design: close proximity to the industrial lake.
 The lake gave off harmful gases, putting residents' health at risk in much the same way that the smoke and fumes from the factory did in the earlier construction plan.